Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice: Simulation Results for BP

 \section{Simulation Results for BP}

 Experiments using simulated data generated as described in Section~\ref{sec:gen-ped} indicate that using BP or Parsimony instead of the combinatorial symbol-collection step of \textsc{Rec-Gen} significantly improves accuracy and permits substantial recovery of the founding populations of $T=4$ pedigrees without manual intervention in the siblinghood threshold.
-Figures~\ref{fig:vert-t4-a75} through~\ref{fig:block-t4-a50} show the reconstruction accuracy of BP with two values of $\epsilon$ (0.01 and 0.001), parsimony, and the original \textsc{Rec-Gen} symbol-collection step.
+Figures~\ref{fig:vert-t4-a75} and~\ref{fig:vert-t4-a50} show the reconstruction accuracy of BP with two values of $\epsilon$ (0.01 and 0.001), parsimony, and the original \textsc{Rec-Gen} symbol-collection step.
 Parsimony and both instances of BP have similar accuracy, which past the grandparent generation is significantly better than that of the original \textsc{Rec-Gen}.
 BP with $\epsilon=0.01$ tends to slightly outperform BP with $\epsilon=0.001$ and parsimony.
-These results indicate that BP is more robust against inbreeding than the combinatorial \textsc{Rec-Gen}, and that parsimony is a simple but reliable approximation of the BP.
+These results indicate that BP is more robust against inbreeding than the combinatorial \textsc{Rec-Gen}.
+While parsimony is a simple approximation of BP, its reliability decreases when the distribution of fertilities is non-constant.